You Can Consciously Change Your Organization's Culture

 Plan the Desired Organizational Culture

 Develop a picture of your organization's desired future.
 What does the organization want to create?
 How will this benefit your employees and the organization's other stakeholders?
+What are the key facts you want to be true in your desired culture?

 Examine your mission, vision, and values for both the strategic and the value-based components of the organization.
 Your management team needs to answer questions such as: